silverstone000/wanpro1/Program Structure.md

 # Program structure

-Main module, used to storage all shared data structure;
+The main class storages all shared data structures;

 Taking controller information for forwarding module to make connection.

 It runs on main thread, block after starting all other modules with their separate thread.

-It has three submodules: neighbour, lsa and forwarding.
+It maintains three classes: neighbour, lsa and forwarding.

 ## Neighbour module:

 It maintains a UDP echo server, for other routers’ cost measurements.
-The main thread processes `connect()` and `disconnect()`, start or end cost measurement thread as well as inform lsa module the change in connectivity by filling its message queue.
+The main thread processes `connect()` and `disconnect()` messages, start or end cost measurement thread as well as inform lsa module the change in connectivity by filling its message queue.
 Cost measurement method using ICMP like method to send packet to others’ UDP server.
 For each neighbour, it uses a separate thread.

+The cost value is scaled from 0 to max timeout value to 0 to 65535.

+The cost value is smoothed using Exponential smoothing with a smooth factor of 0.9.

+Each time a timeout of cost measurement happens, the cost is calculated using 2 times the maximum cost value in smoothing.

 ## Lsa module:

 It maintains two link-state databases, one for modifying, one as snapshot for routing table calculation.

-The main thread process the module’s message queue, process ls advertisement messages, including ack, adv and resend operation.
+The main thread processes the module’s message queue and processes ls advertisement message queue, including ack, adv and resend operation.

 A thread periodically updates routing table using swapped link-state database.

-A thread periodically sends link-state database to all know neighbours including process ack message and resend time-out one.(by sending specific messages to forwarding module’s message queue)
+A thread periodically sends link-state database to all known and connected neighbours including processing ack message and resend on time-out ones.(by sending specific messages to forwarding module’s message queue)

 ## Forwarding module:

-First the `initialize()` method is called in main thread to get a router id from controller and initialize id table for ip,port look up, also, a tcp connection server is started for incoming connection.
+First the `initialize()` method is called in main thread to create a router configuration file in a public folder and initialize id table for ip, port look up, also, a TCP server is started for incoming messages.

-The main thread maintain sockets as connections, it can either started by local router or remote router, depending on who started first.
-It process messages in json format and transform them into internal data structure for other modules to process.

-For message from controller, packets have no destination field, the receiver sees itself as destination.
-For message from other routers, it has destination field for look up in routing table and forward to other routers if the destination is not itself.
+To send a message, a TCP client is initiated for each message.
+The connection is closed after transmission completed.

+An incoming TCP connection is seen as a TCP session which is handled by `tcp_session`, parse of the content happens inside the TCP session.

 # Details